nikescar/bingtray/README.md

 After starting the application, you'll see a tray icon with the following options:

-- **Next wallpaper**: Set the next available wallpaper from the unprocessed folder
+- **Next Market wallpaper**: Set the next available wallpaper from the unprocessed folder
 - **Keep "[title]"**: Move the current wallpaper to favorites and set the next one
 - **Blacklist "[title]"**: Remove the current wallpaper and add it to blacklist
 - **Exit**: Close the application